obafema/dareyio-pbl/Project19.md

 ![image](https://user-images.githubusercontent.com/87030990/179388563-12eafb9d-003e-4eef-ac24-d2944f65fa24.png)

 #### Step 3: Create AWS Resources using terraform

 Update the terraform script with the AMI IDs created with packer build

-Comment out the listeners from the ALB file and the attachments for webservers in the Autoscaling group files to prevent the Load Balancers from forwarding traffic to the target groups before completing the configuration of the resources to prevent healthcheck failure.
+Comment out the listeners from the ALB file and the attachments for webservers and nginx in the Autoscaling group files to prevent the Load Balancers from forwarding traffic to the target groups before completing the configuration of the resources to prevent healthcheck failure.

 N.B: The target groups will not have instances coming from the Autoscaling Group.